-Special Feature: Solved Problem: Drawing a Production Possibilities Frontier for Rosie's Boston Bakery
+Special Feature: Solved Problem: Drawing a Production Possibilities Frontier for Pat's Pizza Pit

-- 18) Refer to Figure 2-2.
-The linear production possibilities frontier in the figure indicates that - A) Mendonca has a comparative advantage in the production of vegetables. - B) Mendonca has a comparative disadvantage in the production of meat. - C) the tradeoff between meat and vegetables is constant. - D) it is progressively more expensive to produce meat.
+- 18) Refer to Figure 2.2.
+The linear production possibilities frontier in the figure indicates that - A) Atikamekw Cree have a comparative advantage in the production of vegetables. - B) Atikamekw Cree have a comparative disadvantage in the production of meat. - C) the tradeoff between producing fish and grain is constant. - D) it is progressively more expensive to produce fish.